-During the 2019-2020 season baritone Björn Bürger will sing “Don Giovanni” and “Il Conte di Almaviva” in the Triologia by Mozart and Da Ponte at La Monnaie in Brussels as well as “Guglielmo” at Opéra National du Rhin.
-As a member of the ensemble at State Opera Stuttgart he will be heard as “Marquis von Posa” in the new production of Verdis Don Carlos, as “Doktor Malatesta” in Donizettis Don Pasquale as well as “Papageno” in the magic flute.
+Björn Bürger was heard as “Don Giovanni” and “Il Conte di Almaviva” in the Triologia by Mozart and Da Ponte at La Monnaie in Brussels in 2020 as well as “Marquis von Posa” in a new production of Verdis Don Carlos at State Opera Stuttgart.

 Björn Bürger made his debut at the Opéra national de Paris in Robert Carsen’s production of Die Zauberflöte as “Papageno” and as the title role in “Don Giovanni” at the Norwegian National Opera in Oslo.
-In 2016/2017 he made his debut in the title role of Rossini’s Il barbiere di Siviglia at the Glyndebourne Festival Opera and as “Dr. Falke” in Strauß’ Die Fledermaus at the Bayerische Staatsoper Munich and returned to Glyndebourne Festival as “Harlekin” in Ariadne auf Naxos.
+In 2016/2017 he made his debut in the title role of Rossini’s Il barbiere di Siviglia at the Glyndebourne Festival Opera and as “Dr. Falke” in Strauß’ Die Fledermaus at the Bayerische Staatsoper Munich and returned to Glyndebourne Festival as “Harlekin” in Ariadne auf Naxos, as well as „Papageno“ in the 2019 festival season .
 In addition Björn Bürger made his debut at Semperoper Dresden as “Figaro” in Rossini’s Il barbiere di Siviglia.
 During the 2018-2019 season baritone Björn Bürger sung “Figaro” in Rossinis Il barbiere di Siviglia at State Opera Stuttgart and at Staatsoper unter den Linden Berlin, “Dr. Falke” at Opéra de Lausanne, “Wolfram von Eschenbach” at De Nationale Opera Amsterdam and returned to Glyndeboune Festival and BBC Proms 2019 for “Papageno” in a new production of the magic flute.
 He won the first prize in the Bundeswettbewerb Gesang Berlin, as well as first prizes in the Emmerich-Smola Competition and the Anneliese-Rothenberger Competition.

 His credits at Oper Frankfurt where he joined the ensemble from 2013-2018 include “Billy Budd”, “Georg” in Arnulf Herrmanns Der Mieter, “Harlekin” in Ariadne auf Naxos, “Papageno” in Die Zauberflöte, “Conte Almaviva” in Le nozze di Figaro, “Frank” and “Fritz” in Die tote Stadt, “Dandini” in La Cenerentola, the title role in Britten’s “Owen Wingrave” as well as “Pelléas” in Pelléas et Mélisande.